krother/training_and_teaching_methods/fundamentals/teacher.md

 Second, the field of IT evolves quickly and your will find yourself learning along with your students.
 Third, it is OK for a programmer not to know everything.
 That is a crucial message to convey to students.

+An experienced practitioner is an excellent fit for short lectures and tutorials on their topic (up to 1-2 days).
-There are of course scenarios where in-depth knowledge is important, e.g. when you are specifically invited as an expert on e.g. *"two-factor authentication"* and you will get sophisticated questions from other experienced programmers.
-Also, in an academic lecture you may be expected to connect to the latest research.
+This is where very deep knowledge is useful, e.g. when you talk as an expert on *"two-factor authentication"* to other experienced programmers.
+A typical question the participants have is *"How is this used in practice?"*.
+Similarly, in an academic lecture you may be expected to connect to the latest research.
 But you may find yourself in a tradeoff between detail and being understandable, and I believe a teacher should always prefer the latter.

 ----